-If the thought of spending your working life trapped behind a desk is a little too much for you to bear, never fear; there happens to be boundless ways to make a living while staying active at the same time.
-Here we’ll look at some of the best non desk jobs for those who’d rather not sit all day long.
+If the thought of spending your working life trapped behind a desk is a little too much for you to bear, never fear; there happen to be boundless ways to make a living while staying active at the same time.
+Here we’ll look at some of the best non-desk jobs for those who’d rather not sit all day long.

 This fast-paced profession requires far more than just a love of cooking, as you’ll also need plenty of strength, precision and endurance.
 If you enjoy working with others and have the ability to stay calm under pressure then this is the career path for you.
 The job doesn’t stop when food service is over either because chefs are also commonly tasked with shift planning, menu creation and staff development duties as well.

 Most of Australia’s chefs get their start via apprenticeship programs which typically include a Certificate or Diploma of Culinary Arts as well as four years of on-the-job training, and executive chefs can make upwards of $100,000 every year.

 Start Your Career in the Culinary Arts

 Click here if you want to read more about Jen’s career in hospitality.